City of Loveland Recycling Center

 400 N Wilson Ave., Loveland

-The Loveland Recycling Center accepts a wide variety of materials, including #1-#7 plastic tubs, waste cooking oil, and other hard to recycle items.
+The Loveland Recycling Center accepts a wide variety of materials, including #1-#7 plastic tubs, waste cooking oil, and other hard to recycle items including hard backed books.
 Fort Collins residents should expect to pay a fee to drop off yard and wood waste.
 Electronics (TVs, tires, computer monitors) require a small fee.
 Batteries are free.

 Loveland residents must present a current yard debris permit to drop off yard/wood debris.
 To obtain a permit, call the Solid Waste Division at 970-962-2529 or stop by the office at 105 W. Fifth St.